axoflow/axosyslog-core-docs/content/docs/chapter-parsers/parser-regexp/_index.md

 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->

-The {{% productparam "abbrev" %}} application can parse fields from a message with the help of regular expressions.
+The {{% param "product.abbrev" %}} application can parse fields from a message with the help of regular expressions.
 This can be also achieved with the `match()` filter, by setting the store-matches flag, but the `regexp-parser()` offers more flexibility, like multiple patterns and setting the prefix of the created name-value pairs.

 {{% alert title="Note" color="info" %}}